null

 • Both used match ammunition.
 Both are Colt products.
 Both are chrome lined.

 A barrel is a hollow beam held in place at one end by the receiver.
 There is a pressure gradient starting at over 50k PSI at the chamber which rapidly drops as the bullet progresses down the bore.
-When bullet exits the bore, the pressure instanteously drops to the ambient external pressurs.
+When bullet exits the bore, the pressure instantaneously drops to the ambient external pressure.
 The behavior of the barrel as these forces act upon it is known as barrel whip or barrel “harmonics”.
 Heat is also a factor.
 Rapid fire heats the steel, makes it more pliable, and causes it to expand, and thus move around more fluidly.
 This was the case in the Government profile barrel.
 Stiffness, the result of both a cooler metal and a thicker diameter, results in less harmonic movement.

-Teledyne Technologies has experimented with barrel profiles, and one of the easiest properties to change is the stiffness of the barrel.
+Teludyne Technologies has experimented with barrel profiles, and one of the easiest properties to change is the stiffness of the barrel.

 For starters, the increased stiffness negates the accuracy loss from barrel whip.
 Everyone who has seen high-speed video of a Ar15 firing has seen the barrel dance and whip as pressure is built up and released in the propulsion and expulsion (uncorking) of the projectile.
 Skinnier barrels will have more whip, and heavier barrels, being stiffer, will have less whip at the cost of weight.
 When a barrel whips, there is the potential for the barrel to release the projectile on a slightly different X,Y axis with each shot.
 If you eliminate whip, then you are eliminating a variable that will get in the way of accuracy.
 Ideally, a traditional barrel with the correct “tuned load” will release the bullet on a consistent manner with each shot.
 (See article on barrel performance review with Teludyne Technologies)